AmberC0209/PaddleX/docs/practical_tutorials/ts_forecast.en.md

 </tr>
 </tbody>
 </table>
-**Note: The above accuracy metrics are measured on the ETTH1 test dataset with an input sequence length of 96 and a prediction sequence length of 96 for all models except TiDE, which is 720.**
+<b>Note: The above accuracy metrics are measured on the ETTH1 test dataset with an input sequence length of 96 and a prediction sequence length of 96 for all models except TiDE, which is 720.</b>

 Based on your actual usage scenario, select an appropriate model for training.
 After training, evaluate the model weights within the pipeline and use them in practical scenarios.